GovernedSquid6/spongebot-policies/privacy-policy.md

 The Bot owner reserves the right to update this Privacy Policy at any time.
 Changes will be communicated through SpongeBot’s support channels or documentation.

 8. Contact Information
-For questions or concerns about this Privacy Policy, please contact the Bot owner at [your contact email or Discord handle].
+For questions or concerns about this Privacy Policy, please contact the Bot owner @squintwartt on discord.